json-editor/json-editor/README.md

 The following are not required, but can improve the style and usability of JSON Editor when present.

 *  A compatible JS template engine (Mustache, Underscore, Hogan, Handlebars, Lodash, Swig, Markup, or EJS)
-*  A compatible CSS framework for styling (Spectre, Tailwind, Bootstrap 2/3/4, Foundation 3/4/5/6, Materialize or jQueryUI)
+*  A compatible CSS framework for styling (Spectre, Tailwind, Bootstrap4)
-*  A compatible icon library (Bootstrap 2/3 glyphicons, Foundation icons 2/3, jQueryUI, Materialicons or Font Awesome 3/4)
+*  A compatible icon library (Spectre, jQueryUI, Font Awesome 3/4/5)
 *  [SCEditor](http://www.sceditor.com/) for WYSIWYG editing of HTML or BBCode content
 *  [SimpleMDE](https://simplemde.com/) for editing of Markdown content
 *  [Ace Editor](http://ace.c9.io/) for editing code